saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Play store?
-Although this project will give a detailed attempt to answer this question, our preliminary hypothesis is that the variables Category, Price, Installs, and Content Rating are the predictor variables that will most affect a given app rating and popularity, as measured by the number of installs of the app.
-We believe that these variables are indicative of an apps useability and likeness (as determined by variables like content rating and categories in how people may be drawn to an app) as well as its accessibility (price).
+Although this project will give a detailed attempt to answer this question, our preliminary hypothesis is that the variables Category, Price, Installs, and Content Rating are the predictor variables that will most affect a given app rating.
+We believe that these variables are indicative of an app’s usability and likeness (as determined by variables like content rating and categories in how people may be drawn to an app) as well as its accessibility (price).
 Furthermore, once we test our hypothesis and determine which factors are